KenKundert/inform/doc/user.rst

 """

 .. py:function:: sss()
+   :noindex:

-:func:`inform.sss` prints a stack trace, which can answer the *How did I get here?* question better than a simple print function.
+:func:`sss` prints a stack trace, which can answer the *How did I get here?* question better than a simple print function.

 .. code:: python